"I am so grateful I had this opportunity and I feel more prepared for the real world after everything I learn...

 2. Complete the CPT Request Form

-3. Schedule a meeting with the international student advisor.
+3. Meet with the international student advisor.
 Bring your CPT Request Form, a copy of Part A of the Experiential Learning Form, and a copy of your job or internship offer letter.
 This letter should be on the company letterhead and give your name, along with the name and address of your employment site, the job title you will have, the duties you will perform, the name of your supervisor, and the start and end date of your employment.The international student advisor will then be able to issue you an I-20 with CPT authorization.
 Do not begin working until you complete these steps and receive your I-20.

 While on CPT, your employer is required to maintain tax withholding records for you.
 This is the same as is done for any paid employee, with the exception that Social Security and Medicare taxes are not withheld on F-1 student workers.
 Be sure to provide your employer with your Knox mailing address for receipt of your W-2 wage statement at the end of the calendar year.
 Learn more about filing taxes here.